Sophia Hinerangi: Entrepreneurism and tourism

-Christian Mission and Temperance Leader
+Christian mission and temperance leader

 She was involved with the missionary presence there, which by the time she arrived was growing under the guidance of the Wellesley Street Baptist Church in Auckland.
 Rev. Alfred Fairbrother, who was sent from England as missionary to Te Wairoa in 1882, was a controversial figure with some local people complaining to the church in Auckland about his brusque manners.
 Hinerangi was an important leader in the Baptist mission of Rev. Fairbrother since he would lead his church services in her house.

 Mary Clement Leavitt, a World Woman Christian Temperance Union (WCTU) missionary, wrote a letter describing her interaction with Hinerangi, and why she agreed to wear the WCTU white ribbon badge along with the New Zealand blue ribbon badge.
 Leavitt wrote for the WCTU's Union Signal: